Exploring Southern Oregon

 Right away when I got into the water I realized I wasn’t alone… A Sea Lion came right up to me to see what in the world I was and why I was in the ocean.
 I’m sure he’s never seen a surfer before.

 After surfing for a few hours I would head on back and spend some time with the family around the campfire.

 Thousand Trails often has community events for their campers.
 We’ve seen a huge variety of events from meat raffles to dances.
 We joined the Bingo game and we mopped the floor with our competition, completely dominated everyone else until we had to walk away from winning so much.

 FOOD!
 It’s always nice to score big with restaurants when you travel.
 We love finding

-good restaurants to the places we travel.
+good restaurants in the places we travel to.
 We’ll typically use Yelp or a phone app like Around Me.
 We found a pizza buffet called Izzy’s that overlooked the ocean for under $10, with a million dollar view.

 We had cell phone service with AT&T but didn’t get Verizon or Sprint.

 Just up the road from the Whaler’s Rest campground is South Beach.
 This is a fairly secluded beach that can become a hot spot during warm summer days.
 It’s known for having consistent waves that are good for longboarding.
 It seems like it goes on forever.
 Great place to just walk along the beach and take in the views.

 Yachats State Park